Chasing Ice: Synopsis

 Environmental photographer James Balog heads to Greenland, Iceland and Alaska in order to capture images that will help to convey the effects of global warming.
 Balog was initially skeptical about climate change when the issue entered scientific discussion, but after his first trip north, he becomes convinced of the impact that humans have on the planet and becomes committed to bringing the story to the public.

-Within months of the first trip to Iceland, Balog initiates The Extreme Ice Survey - an expedition to collect data on the seasonal changes of glaciers.
+Within months of the first trip to Iceland, Balog initiates The Extreme Ice Survey, an expedition to collect data on the seasonal changes of glaciers.
 Balog and his team deploy cameras that utilize time-lapse photography across various places in the Arctic to capture a multi-year record of the world's glaciers.

 The expedition starts off poorly as the team is plagued by numerous technical problems and camera malfunctions.
 Meanwhile, due to the extreme physical nature of the expeditions, Balog's personal health suffers in the form of knee complications.

-After making improvements to the equipment, Balog and his team are finally able to collect time-lapse photographs that depict the drastic erosion and disappearance of enormous, ancient glaciers.
+After making improvements to the equipment, Balog and his team finally collect time-lapse photographs that depict the drastic erosion and disappearance of enormous, ancient glaciers.

 Reception

 As of October 2020, this film has a rating of 96% on Rotten Tomatoes, based on 72 reviews and an average score of 7.6/10.
 The website's critical consensus states, "Chasing Ice captures the urgency of climate change while prevailing as entertainment, thanks [to] the awe-inspiring scenery and James Balog's charisma".
-It also has a score of 75 out of 100 on Metacritic, based on 15 critics, indicating "generally favorable reviews".
+It also has a score of 75 out of 100 on Metacritic, based on 15 critics, indicating "generally favorable" reviews.

 The film won the Satellite Award for Best Documentary Film.